Praveen7595/HexaCopter/README.md

 # HexaCopter
-# Not working.....need a lot of changes
+# Partially working.....need a lot of changes